tmcgilchrist/ghuntley/content/notes/teams.md

 - want to see the team succeed (will create the conflict to ensure successful outcomes)
 - highly motivated
 - engaged and exhibits care
+- they have been heard, by the leader and the team
+- curosity

 # what is needed to create each level of a functioning team?
 - curosity